Imagen dinámica

 • Creating a pause in the action for the reader to absorb the atmosphere of an important moment.

-When using this transition, it’s important to maintain a clear thread between the panels, whether through a common theme, a coherent visual style, or a logical progression of ideas.
+When using this transition, it’s important to maintain a clear connecting thread between the panels, whether through a common theme, a coherent visual style, or a logical progression of ideas.
 The goal is for the reader to be able to mentally connect all the pieces to form a cohesive impression.

 6. Non-Sequitur Transition: The Art of Controlled Chaos